jacksonianrtaylor/movie_rec_proj/README.md

 * This was observed when testing the same parameters for (160 or 320) times in a separate cell.
 It showed that with these tests, the average RMSE was higher than what was found in the optimization process.
 In other words, it produced worse results when generalizing to new data.

-* Although increasing the number of tests in the Bayesian Optimization process helped reduce the overestimation of the hyperparameters, there was still slight issues with over estimation.
+* Although increasing the number of tests in the Bayesian Optimization process helped reduce the overestimation of the hyperparameters, there was still slight evidence of over estimation.

 * Also, more iterations of the Bayesian Optimization process helps with outputting good parameters, but it also increases the chance of over inflating them and likely required more tests per iteration to produce honest results.